tfleck/8266-io-firmware/README.md

-# 8266-io-firmware
+# 8266 IO Firmware
-Firmware for the ESP8266 for publishing data to Adafruit IO
+ESP8266 firmware for publishing data to Adafruit IO

+Made for use in CPEG 298 - ECE Design